 I’m proud of myself…I love it!
 Visitors comment on them when they walk in the door, and the kids can all see how much they’ve grown, and I can see how are family has grown from just the 2 of us to all 7 over all these years.
 Lovely!

 And here’s the coolest thing: They are VERY inexpensive and easy to make.

 Here’s what you need:

-1. Scrapbook paper (NOT the really thick kind) and plain card stock in co-ordinating colors.
+1. Scrapbook paper (NOT the really thick kind) in coordinating colors.

 2. These little thin wooden boards that you can find at Michaels or Hobby Lobby....99 cents, and look for them on sale!
 3. Decoupage stuff and a wide sponge brush.
 I like the matte kind of decoupage..(not gloss like the photo shows)...matte or satin finish hides imperfections better.4.
 A whole puncher and some kind of stencil and cutting tool to cut circles.
 (An Exacto knife works too if you have a steady hand or just use old fashioned scissors if you have to).
 I bought this kit at Michaels with my 40% off coupon.5.
 Ribbon to hang your ornament with.
 Step by Step Instructions:

 1. Make copies or use your printer to print out whatever photos you have chosen.
 If you know how, print them out at the exact size as the wooden plaques, 5 x 6.
 I just printed mine out as 5x7’s and then cropped the 7” to a 6” because I’m not that computer literate.
 I also just used plain old printer paper-nothing fancy!
 I printed them all as black and whites to make them more uniform looking.

 While you are on the computer, you can make the numbers…I used white card stock and Bookman Old Style font at the 72 size for the middle number and 18 for the outer date.
 You will cut these numbers into circles later so leave plenty of room between them on the paper.